WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 }
 ```

-Then the control flow of the `foo` function could be affected by the
+In the example above, the arguments of the `#unwrapped` macro: `bar` and
+the trailing closure would be type-checked before the compiler invokes the
-`#unwrapped` macro now.
-More than that, the variable `bar` received by the
+macro expansion process.
+This means the `bar` received by `print` in the
+trailing closure would be bound to the parameter `_ bar: Int?` of the
+`foo` function after the type-check.

+But after the macro expanded, since the expansion process itself could be
+seen as a syntax replacement resulted in copy-and-paste, the `bar`
-`print` function is the one declared by the `guard let bar` statement --
+received by `print` now was bound to the one declared by the
+`guard let bar` statement and had nothing to do with the type-check result
+that the trailing closure of `#unwrapped` macro application previously
+got.
+More than that, the `return` statement brought by this macro
-which is also brought by the expansion of the `#unwrapped` macro.
-This
+expansion now can also affect the control flow of the applied site.

-example shows the evidence that the expansion of a freestanding Swift
+This example shows the evidence that the expansion of a freestanding Swift
-macro could **involve control flow manipulation** and
+macro could involve **control flow manipulation** and
 **lexical scope sharing**.

 ### Extending Type's Behavior

 The capabilities of Swift Macro are not limited to these.
 Let's consider
-another example to showcase the expansive potential of Swift Macro.
+another kind of Swift Macro: attached macros and showcase its potential
+with a real-life example.

 In real-world scenarios, we often start from simple structs: